U.S. Space Force Connects on Capitol Hill During ‘Acquisition Day’ Event

 |0

-This work, U.S. Space Force Connects on Capitol Hill During ‘Acquisition Day’ Event, by Triantaphilia Nicole Elisseos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Space Force Connects on Capitol Hill During ‘Acquisition Day’ Event, by Brad Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT